-Diane C. Nordin, CFA, is a director at Fannie Mae, director at Principal Financial Group and Antares Capital and a former partner at Wellington Management Company.
-At Wellington, she held several roles—including director of fixed income, director of global relationships management, and director of fixed-income management—and served on numerous committees.
+Diane C. Nordin, CFA, is Vice Chair at Fannie Mae, director at Principal Financial Group and Antares Capital, trustee of FAF, and a former partner at Wellington Management Company.
+At Wellington, she held several roles, including director of fixed income, director of global relationships management, and director of fixed-income management, and served on numerous committees.
 Previously, Nordin worked at Fidelity Investments and Putnam Advisory Company.
-She is a trustee of Wheaton College and a board member of Massachusetts College of Art and Design Foundation and the Appalachian Mountain Club.
-Nordin is a member of the CFA Society Boston and a graduate of Wheaton College.
+She is a trustee emeritus of Wheaton College and former board member of Massachusetts College of Art and Design Foundation and the Appalachian Mountain Club.

 Advisory Council Member, Lovell Minnick Partners

 Heinz was an executive officer at Commerzbank AG in Germany for nearly twenty years and was a Member of the Management Board of the Bank with responsibilities for asset management, private banking, and investment banking.
 Earlier in his career at Commerzbank, he formed its asset management business for international institutional clients and later built the bank’s global asset management platform.
 Afterwards, he ran the Management Board of Westfalenbank AG, a midsize bank for corporate and private clients, investment banking, and asset management.
 He then joined Fortis Investments and developed its asset management business in Germany, Austria, and Eastern Europe.

 In 2008, Heinz co-founded Silk Invest, an investment management company headquartered in London and specialized in frontier markets with offices in various African and Middle Eastern countries.
 He serves on the Board of Silk Invest as well as the boards of several German companies in the financial services sector including WWK, a major German insurance company.

 Heinz holds a master’s degree from Bochum University, where he also received his PhD in 1983.
 He is a lecturer for Investment Banking and Commercial Banking at the Justus-Liebig University in Giessen.

 Non-Executive Director, Eni S.p.A.; Co-Founder and Chairman, Climate Governance Initiative